nuejs/www/docs2/reference/reactive-components.md

 ### Mounting more complex apps
-You can import any number of components and pass them the all as dependencies for the creatApp method:
+You can import any number of components and pass them all as dependencies for the creatApp method:

 ```
 // import createApp method